Lucho-A/Auditing-Forensic/README.md

 ### Image creation

-Referred to this topic, is for pointing out that is recommended not to save the images created into the same system and, as good practice, save the images in a different partition than the system under revision, and system that are you using for performing the analysis.
+Referred to this topic, is for pointing out that is recommended not to save the images created into the same system.
+Instead, as good practice, save the images in a different partition than the system under revision, and the system that are you using for performing the analysis.
 For instance: if you are analyzing a plausible malware infected windows system, from a Kali USB device, it's recommendable store the images in a third, let' say, USB device that operate like a sand box.

 #### "RAM"